 The remainder of the paper is organized as follows.
-In Section 2, we give an introduction to the Holy Roman Empire and explain the political and historical context to the development of fiscal capacity (Chambers) in this region.
+In Section 2, we explain the political and historical context to the development of fiscal capacity (Chambers) in the Holy Roman Empire.
 In Section 3, we introduce our novel datasets.
 In Section 4, we analyze the origins of fiscal centralization; in Section 5, we consider main effects; in Section 6, mechanisms.
 Section 7 concludes.